th-we/deskflow-wiki/Quick-Start-FAQ.md

 If you do have it installed, then you may need to use `python3` (instead of `python`).

-Tip: If you need the `python` command to run Python 3, there are often packages available to do this (e.g. `python-is-python3`).
+Tip: If you need the `python` command to run Python 3, you can use `python-is-python3` on Linux or create a symlink/alias.

 ### On Windows: Stuck at `Starting package install`

 The Visual Studio installer takes a while.
-If this takes longer than 5-10 mins, the Visual Studio installer may be stuck.
+If this takes longer than 5-10 minutes, the Visual Studio installer may be stuck.
 Kill the command, completely remove Visual Studio, reboot your computer, and try again.

 ### On Windows: Visual Studio is installed but the VC++ tools are not